CLIVE BELL: NEWS

 - NEW VIDEO of Clive Bell playing shakuhachi and talking (not at the same time), filmed as online marketing for the Suzuki Swift car.

-- Regular online column by CB: Bell Labs at The Wire magazine.
-Also online: a new interview with long-lost proto-minimalist composer Dennis Johnson, on The Wire website
+- Also online: an interview by CB with long-lost proto-minimalist composer Dennis Johnson, on The Wire website

 - Listen on SOUNDCLOUD: June In Tottenham, 16 short improvisations on shakuhachi, recorded June 2012.